MassiveStorage/MassiveStorage/README.md

 # Aperture-Science - We Love Testing

 Hi, I'm MassiveStorage.
-I am a trained software developer and currently work as a system administrator.
+I am a trained software developer.
 Currently I'm working as a system administrator

 Technologies I'm using: